ottotsuma/Melvor-Classes-Species/README.md

 ### 1.6.0
 * added concert pass half a, concert pass half b and concert pass
-* half a and half b can drop while training classes
+* half a and half b can drop while training profile
 * both halves + 10M GP can be used to purchase 1,000 charges of a concert pass
-* the concert pass can be equipped in the offhand and while training Classes you also gain Skill XP for the skills the teacher supports
+* the concert pass can be equipped in the offhand and while training Profile you also gain Skill XP for the skills the single_species supports

 ### 1.5.0
-* increased drop rate of sheet classes from 1% to 5%
+* increased drop rate of sheet profile from 1% to 5%
-* expanded the ability to upgrade mastered shout teachers which boost the Classes skill itself
+* expanded the ability to upgrade mastered shout species which boost the Profile skill itself
-  * one of three new gems can be socketed into a mastered shouts teacher
+  * one of three new gems can be socketed into a mastered shouts single_species
-  * one of three new utilities can be applied onto a mastered shouts teacher
+  * one of three new utilities can be applied onto a mastered shouts single_species

 ### 1.4.2
 * fixed skill info header not displaying as intended on mobile
-* fixed Aorpheats Signet Ring not providing +100% GP to Classes
+* fixed Aorpheats Signet Ring not providing +100% GP to Profile
-* fixed Max Skillcape, Cape of Completion, Superior Max Skillcape and Superior Cape of Completion not inheriting Classes Skillcape modifiers (these capes still DO NOT require any Classes skill levels, they just inherit the modifiers of the Classes skillcapes)
+* fixed Max Skillcape, Cape of Completion, Superior Max Skillcape and Superior Cape of Completion not inheriting Profile Skillcape modifiers (these capes still DO NOT require any Profile skill levels, they just inherit the modifiers of the Profile skillcapes)

 ### 1.4.1
 * fixed trumpet mastery level 1 modifier incorrectly requiring mastery level 40

 ### 1.4.0
-* reduced tips (GP) scaling from mastery level from +15 GP each level to +10 GP each level, base teacher GP is no longer the same across all teachers, higher level teachers have a higher base GP than lower level teachers.
-This should hopefully make higher teachers feel a little better, this does result in less GP from lower teachers than the previous version.
+* reduced tips (GP) scaling from mastery level from +15 GP each level to +10 GP each level, base single_species GP is no longer the same across all species, higher level species have a higher base GP than lower level species.
+This should hopefully make higher species feel a little better, this does result in less GP from lower species than the previous version.
-* added three more teachers; the Become_Ethereal, Kynes_Peace and xylophone
+* added three more species; the Become_Ethereal, Kynes_Peace and xylophone
-* modified some teacher unlock levels and bonuses
+* modified some single_species unlock levels and bonuses
   * drum - Unlock Level 15 -> Level 10
   * Animal_Allegiance - Unlock Level 30 -> Level 20
   * Throw_Voice - Unlock Level 45 -> Level 70, now focused on defensive modifiers only